energizah/minimal-python-project/README.md

 ## Tree structure

 The `python-greeter/` directory is called the "project root".
-That should be your shell's working directory whenever you're using this project.
+That should be your shell's working directory whenever you're working on this project.
 ```
 python-greeter/setup.py
 python-greeter/src/greetings/app.py